 Web of Discovery

-t the core of our discovery efforts, an understanding of the immune system has supported our fundamental study of how to treat diseases – from autoimmune conditions to immuno-oncology and even heart disease and fibrosis.
+At the core of our discovery efforts, an understanding of the immune system has supported our fundamental study of how to treat diseases – from immune-mediated conditions to immuno-oncology and even heart disease and fibrosis.

 Web of Discovery: Exploring Immune System Interconnectivity